 YANG mandatory indicates that the leaf shall have a “mandatory true;” substatement.

-YANG min-elements > 0 indicates that the list or leaf-list shall have a “min-elements” substatement that has an argument that is greater than zero.
+YANG min-elements > 0 indicates that the leaf-list shall have a “min-elements” substatement that has an argument that is greater than zero.

 YANG default indicates that the leaf shall have a “default” substatement.